khotilov/cmssw/DQM/domain/doc/Illustrations/README.txt

   PDF which can only be shown in Mac's Preview.
 Always check the PDF displays correctly in Acrobat Reader.

-How to convert PDF slide to a high-resolution transparent PNG:
+How to convert PPTX slide to a high-resolution transparent PNG:
   - Open PowerPoint 2008 on a Mac
   - PowerPoint / Preferences... / Save / Save slides as graphics files:
      - Save current slide only